Surender Reddy: Early life

 Reddy was born and brought up in Machanapalli village of Karimnagar district, Telangana.
 Hailing from an affluent family, Reddy is fourth of six children.
 His father Veera Reddy worked as the Sarpanch of the village.
 Surender Reddy discontinued his graduation and moved to Hyderabad to pursue a career in films.

 Career

 Initially, he worked as an assistant director for the movie Preminchedi Endukamma (1999).
 He made his directorial debut with Athanokkade featuring Nandamuri Kalyan Ram.
 He next directed Ashok (2006), starring Jr NTR and Sameera Reddy.

 His noted films are Kick starring Ravi Teja & Ileana D'Cruz and Race Gurram starring Allu Arjun and Shruti Haasan.
 All the films he directed except for Athanokkade are the stories written by Vakkantham Vamsi.

-In 2015, Reddy directed Kick 2 re-uniting with Teja for the sequel of Kick.
-The film grossed over ₹6 crore on its opening day, the highest for Teja.
+In 2015, Reddy directed Kick 2 re-uniting with Ravi Teja for the sequel of Kick.
+The film grossed over ₹6 crore on its opening day, the highest for Ravi Teja.